jozsef-vesza/AppExtensionsDemo/README.md

 This is an example project for getting familiary with App Extensions, introduced in iOS 8.

-Please note that the project uses third party dependencies.
-In order to compile, you must first build them.
-Doing this is very simple using [Carthage](https://github.com/Carthage/Carthage):
+Please note that the project is using external dependencies, managed by [Carthage](https://github.com/Carthage/Carthage).
+In order to complile, you'll have to build them:

 ````bash
 carthage update